nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 :information_source: Information:

 * The `UniqueFoodnameChecker` object will be destroyed after use, but the `Food` object and `Fridge` object will still exist after the command finishes.
-* Due to simplicity, some function calls that are not essential to the execution are not covered in this diagram.
-Hence, the `Command` object will not be destroyed at the end of this diagram.
 * The lifeline for `UniqueFoodnameCheck` should end at the destroy marker.
 However, due to a limitation of PlantUML, the lifelines reach the end of the diagram.

 ### List Command